 Journalism

-It has been said that journalism is the first rough draft of history.
-If that is true, Florida African American newspapers have been writing early drafts of Florida history since Josiah T. Wells published the state’s first African American-owned newspaper in 1873.
+African American newspapers have been writing early drafts of Florida history since Josiah T. Wells published the state’s first African American-owned newspaper in 1873.

 Journalism Collections